Azmarie/NewsRepo/README.md

 ### Link to Original News Site

 On the detail article page, there is a tag to link to the original site where the aricle originates.

+### Add Comment to News Article

+The server has an API path ```/comment``` for adding a comment for an article.
+On the detail article page, there is a form for adding new comments to an news article.

+### Support for Mobile Screens

+The home page at ```http://localhost:3000``` is mobile-friendly and resizes reactively based on the screen resolutions.